 What are Snow Peas?

-Snow peas, a variety of pea, are actually eaten whole – while the peas are still in the pod.
+Snow peas, a variety of pea, are eaten whole – while the peas are still in the pod.
 Unlike regular peas, the pods of snow peas do not contain inedible fiber, meaning that they are more palatable and not meant to be discarded.
 These pods are also a source of good nutrients.
-Scientifically known as Pisum sativum var. saccharatum, these peas are not only popular in Chinese cuisine, but they are popular around the world, and are relatively easy to find in most grocery stores and import shops.
+Scientifically known as Pisum sativum var. saccharatum, these peas are not only popular in Chinese cuisine, but they are popular around the world and are relatively easy to find in most grocery stores and import shops.

 Snow Peas Nutrition

-In terms of their nutrient content, snow peas are packed with vitamin A, vitamin C, iron, potassium, dietary fiber, magnesium, folic acid and small levels of healthy fats.
+In terms of their nutrient content, snow peas are packed with vitamin A, vitamin C, iron, potassium, dietary fiber, magnesium, folic acid, and small levels of healthy fats.
 These pods are also very low in calories, with slightly over 1 calorie per pod.
 They also lack cholesterol, making them a filling, yet nutritious dietary component.

 Snow Peas Health Benefits

-These delicious little pods are high in dietary fiber and densely packed with valuable nutrients, which makes them quite filling.
+These delicious little pods are possibly high in dietary fiber and densely packed with valuable nutrients, which makes them quite filling.
 However, they have an extremely low level of fat and calories, so you can eat these vegetables without any guilt about ruining your diet or going over your calorie allotment for the day.
 The fiber will also help your digestive system and improve your metabolic speed, further helping with weight loss efforts.

-High levels of dietary fiber in the body mean more control over your blood sugar levels.
+Possibly high levels of dietary fiber in the body mean more control over your blood sugar levels.
 Fiber is a type of carbohydrate, but it regulates the glucose and insulin levels in your body.
 This is particularly important for people with diabetes, who need to watch their intake of simple sugars and closely monitor their blood sugar levels to prevent sudden spikes and drops.

 With a significant amount of potassium and vitamin C, these peas can help protect the heart in various ways.
 Potassium can help reduce blood pressure and minimize the strain on the cardiovascular system, while vitamin C can induce repair efforts on blood vessels and arteries, thus lowering the risk of coronary heart diseases.

-Bone Mineral Density
+May Improve Bone Mineral Density

-Snow peas have various minerals that are needed by the body to increase bone mineral density, such as iron, potassium and manganese, among others.
+Snow peas have various minerals that are needed by the body to increase bone mineral density, such as iron, potassium, and manganese, among others.
 Although these minerals are found in small amounts, they can help lower your risk of osteoporosis.

-Vitamin A is a critical element in our vision health, as this antioxidant vitamin can prevent oxidative stress in the retina.
+Vitamin A is a critical element in our vision health, as this potentially antioxidant vitamin can prevent oxidative stress in the retina.
 This means a lower risk of macular degeneration and a slowdown in the development of cataracts.

 How to Cook Snow Peas?

-If you want to cook snow peas, the easiest way is to simply fry them in a pan with oil and seasoning.
+If you want to cook snow peas, the easiest way is to simply sauté them in a pan with oil and seasoning.
 This will retain most of the nutritional value and boost the flavor, yet it only takes a few minutes to prepare.
 Since these peas can also be eaten raw, they don’t require much cooking to be tender and delicious.

 - 20-25 snow pea pods

-- 1 clove of garlic
+- 1 garlic clove minced

-- 1 tablespoon of olive oil
+- 1 tbsp olive oil

-- 1 tablespoon of water
+- 1 tbsp water

-- 1 teaspoon of salt
+- 1 tsp salt

-- 1 teaspoon of pepper
+- 1 tsp black pepper

-- 1 slice of lemon (squeezed)
+- 1 lemon wedge

-How to Store Snow Peas
+How to Store Snow Peas?